sudb92/SPS_NSCLDAQ_CAEN_DPP/README.md

 #### ScalerDisplay
 -------------

-+ Readout updates counts in increments of 128, 1024 or 8192 events per channel
-+ TODO: Edit readout to store time taken between N events, and use them to better estimate rates?
-+ Run as ScalerDisplay scaler.def from terminal
++ Readout updates scaler counts to reflect the rate at which the last 128 triggers were recorded.
++ Run as ScalerDisplay scaler-file.def from terminal.
+Two example .def files are included.
+One for the raw counted/missed trigger rates, the other providing the ratio of missed/counted in addition.

 #### RawRingAnalyser-DPP
 ------------------------